rahul-swar07/MongoDB-basics/README.md

 - db --> tells the name of the database that you are currently using.
 - show dbs --> shows the list of all the databases which are present in that particular connection along with their data usage.
 - db.dropDatabase() --> drops / deletes the current database.
+- db.COLLECTION_NAME.drop() --> drops / deletes the collection COLLECTION_NAME from the current database.
 - db.createCollection("myCollection") --> creates a new collection inside the current database called "myCollection".
 - show collections --> shows all the collections list present inside the current database.
 - db.myCollection.insert({"name" : "Rahul Swar}) --> inserts {"name" : "Rahul Swar} Document in "myCollection" Collection of the current database if it already exists, else it will create a new collection "myCollection" in the current database and then add the {"name" : "Rahul Swar} Document inside it.